Hometown: Boston, Massachusetts

 What’s one dish you tried in Boston that blew you away and left you wishing you came up with the recipe yourself?

-The Charred Broccoli, Butternut Squash Hummus, Bianco Sardo & Cashew at Alden & Harlow.
+The charred broccoli, butternut squash hummus, Bianco Sardo, and cashew at Alden & Harlow.
 Yes, the dish is delicious and unexpected but mostly because when I first had it, the dish represented a new way of thinking about food.
 Michael Scelfo, the chef there, broke through to another place in taste, in texture, in combination of ingredients.
 How do we define this way of cooking, thinking, and creating food?
-It is beyond new American; it’s playful yet serious, it’s downright original, experimental yet familiar, and it is new school.
+It is beyond new American; it’s playful yet serious.
+It’s downright original, experimental, yet familiar, and it is new school.

 We also see this mode of cooking in a few other chefs in the city like Matt Jennings at Townsman.
 Do we take our cue from art to define it—is it post-modern or futurism—or is it best left undefined?

 What are some of your favorite places to go to for good cheap, quick eats?